 Of course, before you begin you’ll need to head outdoors!

-It was a lot of fun and I love that this is one craft which has a minimal impact on our environment (excluding the plastic in the googly eyes, which you can always re-use in crafts later).
-I love that it’s so open ended and inspires kids to use their imagination and creativity, plus it’s suitable for all ages from preschooler to adult – or perhaps that’s just me!
+It was a lot of fun and I love that this is one craft that has a minimal impact on our environment (excluding the plastic in the googly eyes, which you can always re-use in crafts later).
+I love that it’s open-ended and inspires kids to use their imagination and creativity, plus it’s suitable for all ages from preschoolers to adults – or perhaps that’s just me!

 How to make a DIY nature craft set